gabrielpanaitescu/digital-menu/README.md

 ### Notes

 - All core tasks completed.
-Bonus: Responsive layout and Modal view
+Bonus: Responsive layout, Modal view, Search and Sort
 - Fully responsive on all devices, supporting screen sizes as low as 300px
 - Product details displayed dynamically as drawers for mobiles and tablets vs modals for desktops
 - localStorage is used to simulate persistent data storage upon page refresh (ex: cart items) and updates (ex: availability toggling)